 Through online educational resources and in-person events, you’ll get help on assessing if you are ready to start a business, writing a business plan, seeking financing, getting expert mentoring, and more.

-In April, AARP and SBA will cohost “Mentor Month” activities nationwide, including live workshops with accomplished business leaders, one-on-one mentoring sessions and mentoring brown-bag lunches.
-Last year, 40 AARP state offices, together with SBA district offices, produced over 100 events reaching more than 5,000 people.
-Stay tuned for event specifics, coming soon.
+In April, AARP and SBA will cohost "Mentor Month" activities nationwide, including live workshops with accomplished business leaders, one-on-one mentoring sessions and mentoring brown-bag lunches.
+Already, more than 25 states will be participating in Mentor Month, hosting 70 in-person events.

 Also, there’s a free online course for 50-plus entrepreneurs and the SBA's Self-Assessment Tool, which can help you determine if you're ready to be your own boss.
 Another feature, SBA Direct, will bring directly to your desktop the targeted resources you need to start, operate and grow your small business.